Julian-Tipler/extension-template/README.md

     AUTH_GOOGLE_SECRET=
 4. to https://supabase.com/dashboard/project/cykhwgdgewwlucjfwhax/auth/providers (google) add the Client ID and Client Secret. copy the Callback Url and insert it in the google api page
+5. On the consent screen page make sure to change the App name that shows up to users (otherwise you will get the ugly supabase url instead)
+6. I think you have to make a local AND prod google application